wallabag/wallabag/docs/en/user/android.rst

     :alt: Settings screen
     :align: center

 Fill in your wallabag data.
-You need to enter your wallabag address.
-It is important that this URL does not end with a slash.
+You need to enter your wallabag address. **It is important that this URL does not end with a slash**.
 Also add your wallabag credentials to the user name and password field.

 .. image:: ../../img/user/android_configuration_filled_in.en.png
     :alt: Filled in settings